shailtp/course-buddy/README.md

-# Course Buddy 🎓
+# Course Buddy

 A comprehensive web application designed to help San Francisco State University Computer Science students make informed decisions about course selection and professor choices.

-## 📋 Project Overview
+## Project Overview

 Course Buddy is a full-stack web application that provides:
 - **Professor Information**: Browse and find details about CS professors with ratings and reviews
 - **Course Information**: Explore Computer Science courses, prerequisites, and descriptions
 - **AI-Powered Recommendations**: Get personalized course suggestions based on completed courses
-- **Course Buddy GPT**: Interactive Context Aware RAG chatbot for course selection guidance
+- **Course Buddy GPT**: Interactive chatbot with hybrid RAG pipeline combining structured data and semantic search of student reviews

-## 🎯 Problem Statement
+## Problem Statement

 CS students often struggle with:
 - Finding the right professors for their courses
 - Understanding course prerequisites and difficulty levels
 - Making informed decisions about course selection
 - Getting personalized recommendations based on their academic background
+- Accessing natural language student experiences and reviews

-Course Buddy solves these challenges by providing a centralized platform with comprehensive course and professor data, enhanced with AI-powered recommendations.
+Course Buddy solves these challenges by providing a centralized platform with comprehensive course and professor data, enhanced with AI-powered recommendations and a hybrid RAG system for context-rich responses.

-## 🛠️ Tech Stack
+## Tech Stack

 ### Frontend
 - **React.js** - User interface framework